fanstk/SuperTuxChaos/README.md

 # SuperTuxChaos
-SuperTuxChaos It is a free and open source game where there are 25 playable characters, 8 stages and story mode.
+SuperTuxChaos It is a free and open source game where there are 30 playable characters, and a kind of story mode